 When shipping internationally, packages have to be properly declared for customs clearance.
 This can be complicated, and if the documents aren’t properly prepared, it can cause problems when the package arrives in the destination country.
-Fulfillment providers deal with international shipments all the time, and understand what various countries require for customs clearance (for example, India requires a KYC document and sometimes road permits).
+Order fulfillment companies deal with international shipments all the time, and understand what various countries require for customs clearance (for example, India requires a KYC document and sometimes road permits).

-If you’ve asked yourself these questions and decided to outsource fulfillment, it’s time to start looking for a provider.
+If you’ve asked yourself these questions and decided to outsource your order fulfillment, it’s time to start looking for a provider.
 But how do you go about selecting the right one?

 As an ecommerce brand, you need to choose a company that is modern, agile, and technology-oriented.
 They must have the ability to scale with you, so that as you grow they have the capacity to continue shipping your orders on time.
 They need to be able to adjust on the fly as demand fluctuates.
 And they need a logistics platform that covers all the basics: Store and Order Management, Inventory Management, ASNs (Advance Shipping Notifications), Shipping, and Returns.
 They must provide transparency into the whole process and visibility of your inventory, so that you know what’s happening with your stock and orders at all times.
 Their software should be able to keep track of orders across multiple channels and warehouses.

-At Simple Global, our Full-Service Fulfillment solution is vertically integrated, meaning our network of warehouses, fulfillment and support services, and cloud-based ONE platform are combined to handle all elements of the post-purchase experience.
+At Simple Global, our Full-Service Order Fulfillment solution is vertically integrated, meaning our network of fulfillment centers, support services, and cloud-based ONE platform are combined to handle all elements of the post-purchase experience.
 Vertical integration allows us to help your company scale globally while making sure your customers get their orders filled correctly and on time.

 If you’re ready to scale globally or need further help developing your order fulfillment strategy, contact us today.
 One of our logistics experts will be glad to assist you.